berardo/apex-propellant/README.md

 |            | `AFTER_DELETE`    |                    | OnAfterRocket    |
 | `undelete` | `AFTER_UNDELETE`  | `OnUndeleteRocket` | OnAfterRocket    |

-Before and after operations are always part of the same transaction, hence making them behaviour of the same object most of the time makes total sense.
+Before and after operations are always part of the same transaction, hence making them behaviour of the same object makes total sense most of the time.
 However, there's nothing stopping you from having two separate classes and fire two completely distinct rockets.

 When it comes to DML operations though, the likelyhood of having one single object handling operations across four distinct operations is arguably lower.
 I've witnessed fairly common applications of _TriggerHandler_ with a clear problem of separation of concerns as it all starts from a class where you are able to override methods for all DML operations, which is rarely applicable.

-That being said, what's not rare is the fair intention to run the exact same behaviour across different DML operation, like on before insert and before update, for example.
-If this is your case, unfortunately you cannot extend two classes, so, in this case, the main interfaces are the only way to go.
+That being said, what's not rare is the fair intention to run the exact same behaviour across different DML operations, like `before insert, before update`, for example.
+If this is your case, unfortunately you cannot extend two classes, so the main interfaces are your best friends.

 ## Trigger Payload